WAL-l/OpenEM/README.md

 # OpenEM
-OpenEM: Large-scale multi-structural 3D datasets for electromagnetic methods
+OpenEM: Large-scale multi-structural 3D datasets for electromagnetic methods.

+Dataset can be downloaded from [here](https://huggingface.co/datasets/ws11/OpenEM)

 # Forward
 This is the code implementation of the forward model of "OpenEM: Large-scale multi-structural 3D datasets for electromagnetic methods"